The Fourth of July is a nationally recognized and celebrated holiday, commemorating American independence and freedom from Great Britain.

-In Santa Clara County last fall, supervisors voted unanimously to declare Juneteenth an official county holiday — a first among California counties — funded by a $2.3 million reserve that the board approved last August.
-Starting this year, Juneteenth will be a paid holiday for Santa Clara County employees.
-Here in Marin County, the board of supervisors adopted a resolution recognizing Juneteenth 2020 in honor of the memories of George Floyd, Breonna Taylor, Ahmaud Arbery and the many other African-Americans murdered by police officers.
+In Santa Clara County, supervisors voted unanimously to declare Juneteenth an official county holiday — a first among California counties — funded by a $2.3 million reserve that the board approved last August.
+Here in Marin County, the board of supervisors adopted a resolution recognizing Juneteenth in honor of the memories of George Floyd, Breonna Taylor, Ahmaud Arbery and the many other African-Americans murdered by police officers.

 As many Americans now work to confront the deep roots of racism in the United States, it is important to understand our nation’s troubling past, and learning about and celebrating Juneteenth is one way to start.